Alessandro Valignano: Conflicts with Rome and the Shogunate

-This breach of ecclesiastical practice did not go unnoticed by the heads of other European missions in the area, or by those who make their living via inter-Asiatic trade.
+This breach of ecclesiastical practice did not go unnoticed by the heads of other European missions in the area, or by those who made their living via inter-Asiatic trade.
 Eventually, the Pope was forced to intervene, and, in 1585, the Holy See ordered an immediate cessation of all mercantile activities by the Society.
 Valignano made an impassioned appeal to the Pope, saying that he would forgo all trade as soon as the 12,000 ducats required to meet their annual expenses were forthcoming from another source.
 Abandoning the silk trade, he said, would be the equivalent to abandoning the mission to Japan, which was undoubtedly true.
 In a letter to the Superior General, Valignano asked for leniency and above all, trust: "Your paternity must leave this matter to my conscience, because with the help of God I trust that I shall continue to think about it, and also to consider the good name of the society in Japan and China, and when it seems to me possible to do so I shall gradually reduce and finally abandon the trade."

 But sufficient finances had to be secured from somewhere.
 By 1580, the society was maintaining a community of 150,000 people, 200 churches staffed with 85 Jesuits, including twenty Japanese brothers and an additional 100 acolytes.
 A decade later, there were 136 Jesuits in Japan with a caretaking staff of up to 300.
 At the height of the mission, there were about 600 people who were entirely dependent on the society for funds.
 All of this, in addition to the construction and maintenance of churches, schools, seminaries, and the printing press cost a great deal of money.
 Placed in the context of the widespread poverty that plagued Japan during this era, it is not surprising that the Valignano authorized the mission to rely on the tax income provided them by the Port of Nagasaki.

 By 1600, the Jesuit mission there was in decline because of persecution from the ruler Toyotomi Hideyoshi and later, most severely, under the Tokugawas.
 Tokugawa Ieyasu worked diligently to thwart all European attempts to reestablish contact with Japan, religious or otherwise, after his rise to power in 1603.
 All samurai and members of the army were required to forswear Christianity and remove Christian emblems or designs from their clothing.
 Later, daimyo and commoners were ordered to follow the same restrictions.
 In 1636, Tokugawa Iemitsu enacted the Sakoku edict which ended almost all contact with the outside world.
-No Japanese ships were allowed to leave the country under pain of death, and any Japanese who attempted to return from abroad would likewise be executed, policies which remained in force until American Commodore Perry's arrival in 1853.
+No Japanese ships were allowed to leave the country under pain of death, and any Japanese who attempted to return from abroad would likewise be executed, policies which remained in force until American Commodore Matthew C. Perry's arrival in 1853.